Heartstopper Season 3: Production Officially Begins & What We Know So Far

-Heartstopper, one of Netflix’s big coming-of-age series originating out of the UK, returned for its second season in August 2023.
-Momentum will continue with the third season which is now officially in production.
+Heartstopper, one of Netflix’s big coming-of-age series originating from the UK, returned for its second season in August 2023.
+A third season has long since been confirmed and we’ve now got confirmation that filming is underway.
+Here’s everything we know so far including some first-look snaps behind the scenes and a release date estimate.

 News of season 3’s production was revealed around the same time we received the release date and first look at Heartstopper season 2.
 Just in case you missed it, all eight new episodes of season 2 dropped on Netflix globally on August 3rd, 2023.

-Note: Editor’s note: Contains additional contributions by Jacob Robinson.